 Practical Pi projects

 But most people, particularly beginners, won’t use the Raspberry Pi to whip up crazy creations.
-There are actually many practical uses for this bare-bones kit, from media streaming to extending the range of your Wi-Fi network, as the following 10 projects demonstrate.
+There are near-endless practical uses for this bare-bones kit, from media streaming to extending the range of your Wi-Fi network, as the following 10 projects demonstrate.
 Time to put that $35 computer to real work.

 HTPC media streaming